At a recent seminar focusing on matric options and alternatives in South Africa, Shirley was asked to answer some Online GED® questions.

 - Do you offer different options or packages?

-At Online GED® we offer only one fantastic option – enrolment on our study programme for one year at a time for a price of R2300 per annum.
+At Online GED® we offer only one fantastic option – enrolment on our study programme for one year at a time for a price of R2500 per annum (2019 price).
 There is no monthly payment after that.
 Students can enrol at any time of the year and tests can be written all year round at about 38 GED® Testing Centres in South Africa.
 Click here to Enrol

 Examination fees are USD75 per test and there are four tests.
 This is paid directly to the GED Testing Service® in the USA and currently (September 2018) amounts to an estimate of just over R1000 per test, subject to the rand-dollar exchange rate.